trisulnsm/dinodoc/trisuldocs/docs/ug/cg/deepmonitoring.md

 # Deep Monitoring of IP assets

-A common use case is to enabled enhanced monitoring of specific assets.
+A common use case is to enable enhanced monitoring of specific assets.
 These assets are identified by IPv4/IPv6 addresses.

 Deep Monitoring is a feature that enables the following features :